byteshelleu/web-scraping-samples/sample-e-commerce-pagination-scraping/README.md

 2. Detecting when the last page is reached
 3. Avoiding duplicate extraction of products
 4. Handling attribute references safely without try/except blocks
-5. Ensuring all products from all pages are extracted
+5. Ensuring all products from all categories and subcategories are extracted

 ## Features